replicant4j/replicant/README.md

 ### Entities and Replicas

-Replicant assumes that there a client-side representation of the domain model.
+Replicant assumes that there is a client-side representation of the domain model.
 Each entity within the server-side domain model that is to be replicated to the client-side should have a client-side entity that mirrors the server-side model.
 The client-side representation or replica, need not be identical to the server-side model but one replica should map to one entity on the server.
 The replica may also omit attributes and relationships that are not needed on the client.
-The state and lifecycle of of the replica's will be managed by the replicant system.
+The state and lifecycle of the replica's will be managed by the replicant system.

 NB: It should be noted that as replicant was extracted and derived from several existing systems that